 Phase 2 proposals should clearly state the key achievements of Phase I, and articulate plans for continuing the project’s initial momentum.

-Each Phase II proposal will be required to include the Phase I Final Report, which will contain detailed descriptions of activities, results and lesson learned.
+Each Phase II proposal will be required to include the Phase I Final Report, which will contain detailed descriptions of activities, results and lessons learned.

 Documents should be submitted in PDF format using at least 11 point font and should include the following items: